 On the one hand, the number of continuous cloudy and rainy days that the all-in-one solar lamp needs to maintain should be determined based on the actual conditions of the local project, as it determines the capacity of the battery and the solar cell module power required to restore the battery capacity after rainy days.
 On the other hand, it is also necessary to determine the number of days between two consecutive rainy days, as this determines the solar cell module power needed to fully charge the battery after one continuous rainy day.

-All-in-one solar lamp battery components must meet national regulatory requirements and undergo thorough testing and verification to ensure quality, performance, and lifespan.
+The battery components in the all-in-one solar lamp must meet national regulatory requirements and undergo thorough testing and verification to ensure quality, performance, and lifespan.
 Additionally, components with higher conversion efficiency should be selected, connection terminals should be secure, and equipped with bypass diodes to prevent thermal spot effects from causing battery damage.

 The controller requires reverse connection protection for the battery and solar cell, meaning the solar cell can still function normally after the polarity of the “+” and “-” terminals are corrected.
 It also needs reverse charge protection at night, ensuring that the battery cannot charge the solar cell at night.
 Load overcurrent and short-circuit protection should be in place, meaning the load will shut down if the current exceeds the rated current or if there is a short circuit and can continue functioning normally after correction.
 It should also have overcharge protection and intelligent protection functions.

-Solar-specific high-quality batteries should be chosen and protected with an underground burial treatment to reduce the impact of external temperatures on battery performance and lifespan.
+Solar-specific high-quality batteries in the system of all-in-one street lights hould be chosen and protected with an underground burial treatment to reduce the impact of external temperatures on battery performance and lifespan.
 Batteries chosen for application need corresponding tests, such as using a microcomputer battery cycle charge-discharge tester for cycle charge-discharge tests, capacity tests, self-discharge tests, deep discharge tests, voltage cutoff tests, short-circuit safety tests, charge recovery ability tests, and overcharge safety tests.
 Additionally, the battery compartment should undergo water immersion tests and water seepage tests to ensure it is watertight.